arthurpedri/voga-vault/Code/Sets.md

+## In computer science
-A set is an immutable, unordered collection of unique elements that can consist of integers, floats, strings and tuples.
+- A set is an [[Mutability|immutable]], unordered collection of unique elements.
-Sets cannot hold mutable elements such as lists, sets or dictionaries.
+- Usually used to test a value for membership in a set and not retrieving specific elements.